joakimk/toniq/README.md

 This is **not** a resque/sidekiq compatible queue, if you want something like that I'd recommend you look at [Exq](https://github.com/akira/exq).

+## Usage

+Define a worker:

+    defmodule SendEmailWorker do
+      def perform(to: to, title: title, text: text)
+        # do work
+      end
+    end

+When starting the app, start workers:

+    Exqueue.start_worker(SendEmailWorker)

+    # if you want to process more than one job at a time, start more worker processes
+    # Exqueue.start_worker(SendEmailWorker)

+In your app code:

+    Exqueue.enqueue(SendEmailWorker, to: "info@example.com", title: "Hello", text: "Hello, there!")

 ## How it works

 * When a job is enqueued